BitcoinDesign/Guide/guide/how-it-works/liquidity.md

    </table>
 </div>

 Currently, most of the thinking in the Design Guide is focused on [mobile wallet]({{'/guide/daily-spending-wallet/' | relative_url}}) users such as Wagner.
-However, it is helpful to understand that routing nodes play a very important role in getting user funds across the lightning network.
+However, it is helpful to understand that routing nodes play a very important role in getting user funds across the Lightning Network.

 ## Liquidity examples

-The following examples are designed to help you understand how liquidity works on the lightning network.
+The following examples are designed to help you understand how liquidity works on the Lightning Network.

 Lori and Lamar, two routing node operators, open a channel together.
 Lori initiates the channel opening with 1,000,000 sats.
 This is the amount she makes available for transactions in the channel.
 Her initial outbound liquidity is the full amount of 1,000,000 sats, and her initial inbound liquidity is 0 sats (since Lamar has not committed any sats to the channel).